knulli-cfw/knulli.org/docs/index.md

   <img class="off-glb" src="_inc/images/knulli-booting-up.png"/>
 </div>

-# Welcome to the KNULLI Wiki :material-gamepad:
+# Welcome to KNULLI Wiki :material-gamepad:

 KNULLI is a custom firmware for retro gaming devices (handhelds, bartops, etc.).
 It's developed as a fork of [Batocera](https://batocera.org).
 It tries to provide support for devices that fall under at least one of these categories: